stephyraju/spiceworld/README.md

  * **Creating an Account**

  I've created my own account, and 15 other accounts to confirm authentication and validation for creatiing account and all worked as expected.

+* Log In To An Existing Account

+  The accounts created as part of the previous test were used to test the log in functionality and I was able to log in with each of them.

+* Log Out

+  All accounts could also be successfully logged out.
+Print statements were used in the python console to confirm the username variable had been removed from the session.

 * **Add | View | Edit | Delete a Recipe**